alibabacloud-automation/terraform-alicloud-kubernetes-wordpress/README.md

 and credentials set up in a config or environment variables.

-If you have it not yet, you can use [alibaba cloud kubernetes module](https://registry.terraform.io/modules/aliyun/kubernetes/alicloud/) to create a new cluster and it will default to set config to `~/.kube/config`.
+If you have it not yet, you can use [alibaba cloud kubernetes module](https://registry.terraform.io/modules/aliyun/kubernetes/alicloud/) to create a new cluster and it can download automatically kube config into a file by setting `kube_config`, like `~/.kube/config`.

 ## How to